webview-crypto/react-native-webview-crypto/README.md

 Android and iOS browsers do support `window.crypto`.
 This library makes use of their implementations.
 It creates a hidden WebView and communicates with it asynchronously.
-It provides an object that fulfills the [`Crypto`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) interface, that can serve as a drop in replacement for `window.crypto`.
+It sets `window.crypto` to an object that fulfills the [`Crypto`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) interface, sending the actual computation to be done in the WebView.
+It also includes [`webcrypto-shim`](https://github.com/vibornoff/webcrypto-shim) in the WebView to get around [bugs](https://bugs.webkit.org/show_bug.cgi?id=129978) with the iOS implementation of `window.crypto`.

+This is as secure as using `window.crypto` in your browser on a mobile device.

 ## Install